 When Principles Pay jumps headfirst into this engaging and vital issue, asking whether profit maximization and the generation of value for shareholders is compatible with policies that support social and environmental goals.
 Geoffrey Heal presents a comprehensive examination of how social and environmental performance affects a corporation's profitability and how the stock market reacts to a firm's social and environmental behavior.
 He looks at socially responsible investment (SRI), reviewing the evolution of the SRI industry and the quality of its returns.
 He also draws on studies conducted in a wide range of industries, from financials and pharmaceuticals to Wal-Mart and Monsanto, and focuses on the actions of corporations in poor countries.
 In conclusion, Heal analyzes how social and environmental performance fits into accounting and corporate strategy, presenting an executive perspective on the best way to develop and implement these aspects of a corporation's behavior.

-Geoffrey Heal's scholarly work on environmental economics, the role of the state in economic life, and other contributions to economic analysis have been of great importance and wide reputation.
+"Geoffrey Heal's scholarly work on environmental economics, the role of the state in economic life, and other contributions to economic analysis have been of great importance and wide reputation.
 He has now prepared a widely accessible yet careful and responsible study of the extent to which corporations can profit by adherence to socially valuable norms.
 The exposition makes no assumption of specialized knowledge yet fully reflects and imparts the soundest economic analysis." — Ken Arrow, Stanford University

-When Principles Pay is a must read for anyone wanting to understand the corporate world's involvement in environmental and social issues.
+"When Principles Pay is a must read for anyone wanting to understand the corporate world's involvement in environmental and social issues.
 Geoffrey Heal argues convincingly that the corporation's long term self interest requires that it pay attention to the environmental and social impacts of its operation.
 Heal makes the argument that the involvement in the world of sustainability is no longer a question of if, but when.
 One will find his discussion of outsourcing enlightening." — Alan Hassenfeld, chairman of the board, Hasbro, Inc.

 "With clarity and insight, Geoffrey Heal writes a refreshingly jargon-free treatment of CSR.
 I found his volume a pleasure to read, and though it will be of interest to a wide range of readers, I recommend it particularly to corporate executives and their non-executive directors, who will find it well worth their while." — Lord Ronald Oxburgh, former Chairman of The Shell Transport and Trading Company, and member of the House of Lords, UK

-"Readers conversant in economics will find a wealth of fascinating analysis.
+"Readers conversant in economics will find a wealth of fascinating analysis." — Publishers Weekly

-1- Social, Environmental, and Financial Performance
+2. Social, Environmental, and Financial Performance

-2- Socially Responsible Investment
+3. Socially Responsible Investment

-3- Fincancial Institutions and Social and Environmental Factors
+4. Fincancial Institutions and Social and Environmental Factors

 5. Pharmaceuticals and Corporate Responsibility

-5- Wal-Mart and Starbucks
+6. Wal-Mart and Starbucks

-6- Interface and Monsanto
+7. Interface and Monsanto

-8- Getting Rich by Selling to the Poor
+9. Getting Rich by Selling to the Poor

-9- Cell Phones and development
+10. Cell Phones and Development

-10- Measuring Corporate Responsibility
+11. Measuring Corporate Responsibility

-11- Social and Environmental Policies and Corporate Strategy
+12. Social and Environmental Policies and Corporate Strategy